NVIDIA/NeMo/README.rst

   :target: https://developer.nvidia.com/blog/new-nvidia-nemo-framework-features-and-nvidia-h200-supercharge-llm-training-performance-and-versatility
   :alt: H200-NeMo-performance

-The NeMo framework has been updated with state-of-the-art features, such as FSDP, Mixture-of-Experts, and RLHF with TensorRT-LLM to provide speedups up to 4.2x for Llama-2 pre-training on H200.
+NeMo Framework has been updated with state-of-the-art features, such as FSDP, Mixture-of-Experts, and RLHF with TensorRT-LLM to provide speedups up to 4.2x for Llama-2 pre-training on H200.
 **All of these features will be available in an upcoming release.**